ghumman/friends/README.md

 Go to your github repo settings and then to `Pages`.
 Select `Source` as `Deploy from a branch`, `Branch` as `gh-pages`, `Folder` as `/root`.
 Then save it.
 You can check the deployment status inside `Actions`.

+### Notes

+- This branch is only used to host web app on github pages.
+Use the branch `react-js-docker-hub` to push docker image to docker hub.
+This is because this repo has `homepage` pointing to github pages insdie `package.json`.

 ---------------------------------------------------------------------------------
 Automatically Generated Documentation
 ---------------------------------------------------------------------------------